Um genaue Preise zu sehen, wählen Sie bitte Ihr Lieferland.

 #207753

-About this book Customer reviews Biography Related titles
+About this book Contents Customer reviews Biography Related titles

 About this book

-The case studies, which utilize palaeozoological data, cover a variety of animals and environments, including the marine ecology of shellfish and fish, potential restoration sites for Sandhill Cranes, freshwater mussel biogeography and stream ecology, conservation of terrestrial mammals such as American black bears, and even a consideration of the validity of the Pleistocene "rewilding" movement.
+The case studies, which utilize palaeozoological data, cover a variety of animals and environments, including the marine ecology of shellfish and fish, potential restoration sites for Sandhill Cranes, freshwater mussel biogeography and stream ecology, conservation of terrestrial mammals such as American black bears, and even a consideration of the validity of the Pleistocene 'rewilding' movement.
 The volume closes with an important new essay on the history, value, and application of applied zooarchaeology by R. Lee Lyman, which updates his classic 1996 paper that encouraged zooarchaeologists to apply their findings to present-day environmental challenges.

-Each case study in Conservation Biology and Applied Zooarchaeology provides detailed analysis using the approaches of zooarchaeology and concludes with precise implications for conservation biology.
+Each case study provides a detailed analysis using the approaches of zooarchaeology and concludes with precise implications for conservation biology.
 Essays also address issues of political and social ecology, which have frequently been missing from the discussions of conservation scientists.
 As the editors note, all conservation actions occur in economic, social, and political contexts.
-Until now, however, the management implications of zooarchaeological research have rarely been spelled out so clearly.
+Until now, however, the management implications of zooarchaeological research have rarely been spelt out so clearly.

 Customer Reviews